chaimkastel/happy-hour-app/PROJECT_SUMMARY.md

 ## 🎉 Conclusion

-Happy Hour Ultra is a production-ready restaurant deals platform with modern architecture, comprehensive features, and excellent user experience.
+Happy Hour is a production-ready restaurant deals platform with modern architecture, comprehensive features, and excellent user experience.
 The codebase is well-structured, scalable, and ready for deployment.
 The platform successfully combines real-time deal discovery, merchant management, and AI-powered analytics to create a valuable service for both customers and restaurant owners.

 ---